lyteword/chspurgeon-tod/volume-7/psalm-134.md

 **Whole Psalm.** The tabernacle and temple were served by priests during the night as well as the day.
 Those priests renewed the altar fire, fed the lamps, and guarded the sacred structure from intrusion and from plunder.
 The Psalm before us was prepared for the priests who served the sacred place by night.
 They were in danger of slumbering; and they were in danger of idle reverie.
 Oh, how much time is wasted in mere reverie—in letting thought wander, and wander, and wander!
 The priests were in danger, we say, of slumbering, of idle reverie, of vain thoughts, of useless meditation, and of profitless talk: and therefore it is written,—"Behold, bless ye the LORD, all ye servants of the LORD, which by night stand in the house of the LORD."
 Is it your duty to spend the night in watching?
 Then spend the night in worship.
 Do not let the time of watching be idle, wasted time; but when others are slumbering and sleeping, and you are necessarily watchful, sustain the praises of God's house; let there be praise in Zion—still praise by night as well as by day! *Lift up your hands in the sanctuary, and bless the LORD.* We may suppose these words to be addressed to the sacred sentinels, by the head of their course, or by the captain of the guard, or even by the high priest.
 We can imagine the captain of the guard coming in during the night watches, and saying to the priests who were guarding the temple, *Behold, bless ye the LORD, all ye servants of the LORD, which by night stand in the house of the LORD.* Or we could imagine the high priest, when the watch was set for the first part of the night, going to the priests who were under his control, and addressing to them these same soul stirring words.
 Now our text is the response of these sacred sentinels.
 As they listened to the captain of the guard, or to the high priest, telling them to worship by night in the courts of the Lord—to lift up their hands in the sanctuary, and bless the Lord—they answered him, *The LORD that made heaven and earth bless thee out of Zion.* So that here you have brought before you the interesting and instructive subject of mutual benediction—the saints blessing each other.— *Samuel Martin,* 1817-1878.

 **Verse 1.** The Targum explains the first verse of the Temple watch.
 "The custom in the Second Temple appears to have been this.
 After midnight the chief of the doorkeepers took the key of the inner Temple, and went with some of the priests through the small postern of the Fire Gate.
 In the inner court this watch divided itself into two companies, each carrying a burning torch; one company turned west, the other east, and so they compassed the court to see whether all were in readiness for the Temple service on the following morning.
 In the bakehouse, where the *Mincha* ("meat offering") of the High Priest was baked, they met with the cry, `All well.'
 Meanwhile the rest of the priests arose, bathed themselves, and put on their garments.
 They then went into the stone chamber (one half of which was the hall of session of the Sanhedrim), and there, under the superintendence of the officer who gave the watchword, and one of the Sanhedrim, surrounded by the priests clad in their robes of office, their several duties for the coming day were assigned to each of the priests by lot.
-Lu 1:9."— *J.J.
-Stewart Perowne.*
+Lu 1:9."— *J. J. Stewart Perowne.*

 **Verse 1.** *Behold.* The Psalm begins with the demonstrative adverb Behold setting the matter of their duty before their eyes, for they were to be stimulated to devotion by looking constantly to the Temple.
 We are to notice the Psalmist's design in urging the duty of praise so earnestly upon them.
 Many of the Levites, through the tendency which there is in all men to abuse ceremonies, considered that nothing more was necessary than standing idly in the Temple, and thus overlooked the principal part of their duty.
 The Psalmist would show that merely to keep nightly watch over the Temple, kindle the lamps, and superintend the sacrifices, was of no importance, unless they served God spiritually, and referred all outward ceremonies to that which must be considered the main sacrifice,—the celebration of God's praises.
 You may think it a very laborious service, as if he had said, to stand at watch in the Temple, while others sleep in their own houses; but the worship which God requires is something more excellent than this, and demands of you to sing his praises before all the people.— *John Calvin.*